Veiled chameleon

 The veiled chameleon (Chamaeleo calyptratus) is a species of chameleon (family Chamaeleonidae) native to the Arabian Peninsula in Yemen and Saudi Arabia.
-Other common names include cone-head chameleon, Yemen chameleon, and Yemeni chameleon They are born pastel green and without their distinctive casques on their head.
-They grow this as well as become more colorful as they mature.
+Other common names include cone-head chameleon, Yemen chameleon, and Yemeni chameleon.
+They are born pastel green and without their distinctive casques on their head.
+When newly hatched veiled chameleons are surprised, they may drop to the ground and turn a bright red color due to stress.

+As they mature, their casque develops along with more vibrant coloring, as well as a dramatic gular fold that will protrude from their throat and chin.
 They are known for their variable color changes due to a variety of factors, including to show aggression, social status, reproduction, and stress.
-Females live around 5 years and males live for around 8 and they breed a few times a year.
+Female lifespan is around five years while male lifespan is around eight, and they breed a few times a year.

+Etymology

+The term 'veiled chameleon' refers to the species Chamaeleo calyptratus.
+'Veiled' describes their distinctive casque on the head, resembling a veil.
+This term highlights the species' unique feature.
+The generic term 'chameleon' is derived from the Greek 'χαμαιλέων' ('khamailéōn'), a compound of 'χαμαί' ('khamaí'), meaning 'low to the ground' and 'λέων' ('léōn'), meaning 'lion', emphasizing the specie's nature as akin to a miniature lion, highlighting its dignified and perhaps majestic demeanor, much like a lion in miniature form, staying close to the ground.
+The species name 'calyptratus' comes from the Greek 'καλύπτρα' (kalýptra), meaning 'veil' or 'cover', referring to the distinctive casque or veil-like structure on their head.
+This casque not only serves as a significant physical characteristic but also plays a practical role in channeling dew and rainwater towards the mouth for hydration.

 Description

 The male is 43 to 61 cm long from the snout to the tip of the tail.
 The female is shorter, no more than about 35 cm, but it has a thicker body.
 Both sexes have a casque on the head which grows larger as the chameleon matures, reaching about 5 cm in the largest adults.
 Newly hatched offspring are born pastel green in color and develop stripes and different colors as they mature.
 Adult females are green with white, orange, yellow, or tan mottling.
 Adult males are brighter with more defined bands of yellow or blue and some mottling.

 Coloration can be affected by several factors, including social status.
 In experimental conditions, young veiled chameleons reared in isolation developed to be darker and duller in color compared to those raised with other individuals.
 Females change color over the course of their reproductive cycles.
 Chameleons also tend to change to a much darker color when stressed.